 - Practice guiding and facilitating mindfulness practices under supervision and peer feedback.

 - Develop skills to practice and guide mindfulness practices in a personal, social or professional capacity.

 What is the Structure of the Program?

-The basic structure of the program is ten monthly weekend sessions over one year: eight monthly seminars (Friday evening and all-day Saturday), one long weekend seminar (Friday evening until Sunday noon), and one long weekend retreat on Labor Day weekend 2019 (Friday evening to Monday noon).
+The basic structure of the program is ten monthly weekend sessions over one year: eight monthly seminars (Friday evening and all-day Saturday), one long weekend seminar (Friday evening until Sunday noon), and one long weekend retreat (Friday evening to Monday noon).

 Each seminar includes (1) presentations in the theory, practice and various areas of applied mindfulness; (2) experiential exercises in facilitating mindfulness practices; (3) reflective learning through discussion of assigned reading/homework; (4) mentor group guidance in a facilitated supportive learning community; and (5) skill-building sessions for learning to guide and facilitate basic mindfulness and compassion practices.

 Upon successful participation in at least 90 hours of the 100-hour program, you will receive a certificate of completion.

 Continuing Education Units (CEUs) for some professions may be available for an additional fee.